 My family moved in the spring, and the house we moved into needed a lot of work.
 It had previously been a rental house, so it wasn’t well cared for, but my husband and I really liked the layout and the “bones” of it.
 So we decided to go for it!
 We did some major renovations, including replacing the kitchen, replacing the flooring in the entire house, and painting the entire house.

-We knew we wanted to replace the carpet.
-There was carpet in the living room, up the stairs and in all the upstairs rooms.
+We knew we wanted to replace the carpet after visiting a flooring store.
+We went looking for new carpet but ended up falling in love with hardwood flooring instead.
+There was carpet in the living room, up the stairs, and in all the upstairs rooms that was ruined.
 The main floor had some hardwood, but unfortunately, it couldn’t be salvaged.
 Gaps had started to appear and our contractor told us it would likely get worse and we’d need to replace it in a few years.
 So we decided to take all the flooring out and start fresh, with no carpet to absorb dirt and dust.
 We’d taken a look online after a friend had found reallycheapfloors.com for their renovations, so we had some ideas as to what we wanted to do aesthetically.

 Of course I really wanted to find something that was environmentally friendly, and toxin free.
 We looked at hardwood, cork, and cork/hardwood composites but didn’t love anything we saw.
 Vinyl plank wasn’t an option for us because of the off-gassing concerns.
 Cork on its own as well as cork/hardwood seemed to have mixed reviews because of the softness of it, making it less durable.
 Hardwood could be more difficult to maintain and I was uncertain about how well we’d do with it in our dry climate.